jimwheaty/dev-env/README.md

 # Simple development environment in Windows
-> Just a docker image of fedora:latest for developing applications on Windows.
->
 > Prerequisites: Docker Desktop

 ## How to run the first time
 ```
 docker-compose up -d
 ```

 ## How to use
 The container should begin every time we open Docker Desktop.